-The Nebraska Environmental Partnerships (NEP) program is a unique state-coordinated program aimed at helping small towns meet these challenges through a team process that helps local communities prioritize risks and find technically and financially feasible solutions to issues they face.
+The Nebraska Environmental Partnerships (NEP) program is a unique state-coordinated program aimed at helping small towns comply with environmental regulations.
 Rather than establishing mandates and expecting citizens to comply, the program establishes partnerships with communities to find customized solutions that will benefit all.
 It is a consensus teamwork approach.

 The NEP typically works with communities of 1,000 people and fewer whose needs are as unique as the towns themselves.
-All work and recommendations made by the NEP are based on the individual community's specific needs.
+All work and recommendations made by the program are based on the individual community's specific needs.
 Meetings are held at the request and convenience of local community leaders.
 The local leaders determine the extent of the NEP's involvement.
 Decisions remain in the hands of the local community leaders.